rollins-cms/cms330-spr20/sprint1/sprint1.md

 # Reality Check:
   * On Thursday (after previous sprint's quiz), do sprint planning meeting (planning poker?) and setup Trello board with topics, deliverables, and time estimates
   * TODO by next class:  Read OSTEP chapters and skim problem set.
 Setup shell project in Mimir using Github.
 Read shell project description and note any confusing aspects.
+Perhaps run example code in shell project and try to understand what's happening ( perhaps as you read OSTEP Ch.
+5: *Process API*)
   * Tuesday class: Discuss readings.
 Update Trello board with problematic topics.
 Discuss shell project and make sure everyone understands API calls.
 Start problem set together if extra time.
   * TODO by next class: Work on shell proect.
 Work on problem set focusing on areas you're having trouble with.
   * Thursday: Check problem set thus far & make sure everyone understands.
 Check/Ask professor for help if you're stuck or file expert request for next class period.
 Discuss any problems or confusion on shell project.